loighic/proofs/HW11_proofs.md

 **main problems**

 In 11.7 and 11.9, you are given the assumption or assumptions that you need.
-Carnap formats the lines containing the assumptions that you are given with a single space for the indents.
-Ideally, you should use a tab space, but to do that in these two proofs, you need to change the single spaces to tab spaces.
-Alternatively, just use single spaces for all of your indents in those two.
+Carnap formats these lines with a single space for the indents.
+Ideally, you should use a tab space, but for these two, either just use single spaces for all of your indents or change the single spaces to tab spaces.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent resize" guides="fitch" points="20" late-credit="16"}
 11.5 P -> Q, P -> ~Q :|-: ~P